Skip to the content.

 You can see the call stubs by compiling this example:

-puccini-tosca compile examples/tosca/functions.yaml
+puccini-tosca compile examples/1.3/functions.yaml

 You’ll notice that the call stubs all have the special $functionCall key.